carrot-ar/carrot/README.md

 * Main method that
 	* Registers connections between methods and controllers for Carrot to route and maintain
 	* Runs the Carrot server

+Controller methods receieve requests and broadcast responses to clients.
+Requests can be passed as-is, demonstrated with the CreateDefaultResponse method above, or information can be appended before responses are broadcasted.

 To make the framework interact with platform-specific code, developers will need to implement the Carrot client framework.
 Currently, only iOS support exists.
 To see how to do so, visit the carrot-ios repository [https://github.com/carrot-ar/carrot-ios](https://github.com/carrot-ar/carrot-ios)